dabeaz/curio/docs/reference.rst

    * - ``t.traceback()``
      -  Creates a stack traceback string.
 Useful for debugging.
    * - ``t.where()``
-     - Return a (filename, lineno) tuple where the task is executing.
-Useful for debugging.
+     - Return (filename, lineno) where the task is executing.
    * - ``t.id``
      - The task's integer id.
 Monotonically increases.
    * - ``t.coro``